Group Theory Analysis of Phonons in Monolayer Chromium Trihalides and Their Janus Structures: Irreducible representations for optic modes in Y -C -X monolayer

 \subsection{Compatibility relation between monolayer Y$_3$-Cr$_2$-X$_3$ and X$_3$-Cr$_2$-X$_3$}

 Compatibility relation for group-subgroup pairs from $D_{3d}$ to $C_{3v}$ is shown in Table \ref{Correlation relation}.
-Note that inversion symmetry is disappeared when the symmetry is degraded from $D_{3d}$ to $C_{3v}$ and thus the $g$ and $u$ subscripts also disappeared for the notation of irreducible representation.
-In fact, the correlation is not trivial noting that the $A_{1u}$ becomes $A_{2}$, while $A_{2u}$ turns into $A_{1}$ since the subscript 1 and 2 in $D_{3d}$ and $C_{3v}$ have different meaning for one-dimensional inversion antisymmetric irreducible representations.
-From Table \ref{character}and Table \ref{character-D3d} one can find that the subscript 1(2) of the irreducible representation in $C_{3v}$ denotes symmetric (anti-symmetric) relative to mirror $\sigma$, while in $D_{3d}$ it denotes symmetric (anti-symmetric) relative to rotation $C_2$.
-For inversion symmetric representation in $D_{3d}$, the subscript 1 and 2 are of same meaning as to mirror $\sigma_d$; while for inversion antisymmetric representation, they are of the inverse meaning as to mirror $\sigma_d$.
-Using these transformation, one can obtained the irreducible representations of vibrational modes of Y$_3$-Cr$_2$-X$_3$ with $C_{3v}$ symmetry from that of X$_3$-Cr$_2$-X$_3$ with $D_{3d}$ symmetry directly.
-This correlation will be demonstrated themself intuitively in vibrational eigenvectors of optical phonons shown in the next section.
+Note that inversion symmetry is disappeared when the symmetry is degraded from $D_{3d}$ to $C_{3v}$ and thus the $g$ and $u$ subscripts also disappear for the notation of irreducible representation.
+The correlation is not trivial noting that the $A_{1u}$ becomes $A_{2}$, while $A_{2u}$ turns into $A_{1}$ since the subscript 1 and 2 in $D_{3d}$ and $C_{3v}$ have a different meaning for one-dimensional inversion antisymmetric irreducible representations.
+From Table \ref{character} and Table \ref{character-D3d}, one can find that the subscript 1(2) of the irreducible representation in $C_{3v}$ denotes symmetric (anti-symmetric) relative to mirror $\sigma$, while in $D_{3d}$ it denotes symmetric (anti-symmetric) relative to rotation $C_2$.
+For inversion symmetric representation in $D_{3d}$, subscript 1 and 2 are of the same meaning as to mirror $\sigma_d$; while for inversion antisymmetric representation, they are of the inverse meaning as to mirror $\sigma_d$.

+Using this transformation as shown in Table \ref{Correlation relation}, one can obtain the irreducible representations of vibrational modes of Y$_3$-Cr$_2$-X$_3$ with $C_{3v}$ symmetry from that of X$_3$-Cr$_2$-X$_3$ with $D_{3d}$ symmetry directly.
+It is found that the Raman modes $A_{1g}$ and $E_{g}$ in $D_{3d}$ transform to $A_{1}$ and $E$ in $C_{3v}$; comparatively, the IR modes $A_{2u}$ and $E_{u}$ in $D_{3d}$ also transform to $A_{1}$ and $E$. $A_{1}$ and $E$, however, are both R and IR active modes in $C_{3v}$.
+Therefore, we conclude that the Raman and infrared spectra for X$_3$-Cr$_2$-X$_3$ are exclusive, whereas the Raman and infrared spectra for Janus Y$_3$-Cr$_2$-X$_3$ are coincident.
+This distinct difference can be used to identify the Janus structure from its mother high-symmetry structure.
+In addition, the three silent modes $2{A_{2g}}\oplus{A_{1u}}$ in X$_3$-Cr$_2$-X$_3$ are all transformed to $A_{2}$ modes in Y$_3$-Cr$_2$-X$_3$, which still remain silent.